Free Settler or Felon

 Convicts and passengers of the Dorothy identified in the Hunter Valley district

-The convicts transported on the Dorothy were convicted in counties in Ireland - Cork, Dublin, Meath, Donegal, Louth, Roscommon, Monaghan, Antrim, Galway, Kerry, Queens and Down.
+The convicts on this ship were convicted in counties in Ireland - Cork, Dublin, Meath, Donegal, Louth, Roscommon, Monaghan, Antrim, Galway, Kerry, Queens and Down.

 Surgeon Robert Espie